meekostuff/meeko-panner/README.md

 These sites typically have primary content in a frame, with banner, navigation, etc in the top window or in other frames of a frameset.

-This style of site is actually a good indication that the desire for a content-first approach has been around for a long time.
+This site design is actually a good indication that the desire for a content-first approach has been around for a long time.
 The downfall of doing this with framesets is the lack of flexibility with regards to layout and, especially, the inability to easily bookmark individual pages.